MForofontov/shell-scripts/README.md

 Each script is documented with its purpose, input parameters, and usage instructions.
 Examples are provided to demonstrate how to execute the scripts effectively.

-## Unit Tests

-This repository includes unit tests using `pytest` to ensure the reliability and correctness of the scripts.
-The tests are organized by the type of script they cover.
-To run the tests, use the following command:

 ```sh
 pytest
 ```